shafferz/personal-website-v2/content/home/experience.md

   location = "Meadville, PA"
   date_start = "January 2017"
   date_end = "August 2018"
+  description = """
-  description = "Working to help build a safe and friendly community environment in the dormitories of my campus, I have guided my colleagues to the resources they needed, helped plan and execute building events, and worked with the campus staff to keep the residents safe and healthy."
+  Working to help build a safe and friendly community environment in the dormitories of my campus, I have guided my colleagues to the resources they needed, helped plan and execute building events, and worked with the campus staff to keep the residents safe and healthy.
+  """

 +++